Julian L. Lapides: Career

 Lapides was elected to the Maryland House of Delegates in 1962, in 1966 he won his seat in the Maryland Senate, where he served until 1994 when redistricting caused him to lose the district he had served for 28 years.
 While in the Senate, he chaired the Joint Budget and Audit Committee and the Joint Committee on Legislative Ethics.
 He was a member of the Budget and Taxation Committee and the Public Safety, Transportation, Economic Development & Natural Resources Subcommittees.
+On March 31, 1987, Lapides led a filibuster in the Senate aimed at killing a state plan to build 2 new stadiums in downtown Baltimore..
+The filibuster failed and the Maryland General Assembly ultimately approved plans for what are now M&T Bank Stadium and Oriole Park at Camden Yards.

 Lapides was also a member of the Capital Budget Subcommittee, Pensions Subcommittee, the Legislative Policy Committee, and several other subcommittees and task forces.

 Lapides was a contributor to and a member of the Maryland State Arts Council, past president of Baltimore Heritage, the American Antiquarian Society, the Peale Museum, the Baltimore Museum of Art, the Walters Art Museum and Victorian Society in America.
 He was a life member of the NAACP, past President of the Maryland Kidney Foundation, Regional vice-president of the National Kidney Foundation (1970–72).

 He died of cancer on July 14, 2021, in Baltimore, Maryland, at age 89.